lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 <%= render('/image.*', src: '/blog/assets/images/2020/android-analytics-screenshot.png', alt: "blazer gem dashboard.", caption: "blazer gem dashboard.") %>

+### Fourth iteration: Adding an installation script

+So far I was playing by ear; I knew more or less how to reinstall the project on a new device, but I knew that after some time my memory would fade and the process would become a painstaking trial-and-error mess.

+I first compiled all the steps needed for this to work in the repo's README -- it took a total of [17 steps](https://github.com/lbrito1/android-analytics/commit/9487a54b37c727bdd60b7276469fc58a8fd0d47d#diff-04c6e90faac2675aa89e2176d2eec7d8) to get things running.
+Noticing that most of these steps could be automated, I wrote a [setup script](https://github.com/lbrito1/android-analytics/blob/master/bin/setup.sh) that should do most of the work.
+I tested it in a separate Android device to make sure it works -- hopefully it works for other people as well.

 ### Final architecture

 When someone accesses one of my tracked pages, this is roughly what happens: